-Here, there is no inherent incompatibility between the duties of the DCA, and those of a prosecutor for a village located in the County of Nassau.
+Here, there is no inherent incompatibility between the duties of the Program Coordinator and those of an elected mayor or trustee for a village within the County of Nassau, or as an elected member of a school board for a school district within the County of Nassau.

 While there is no inherent incompatibility between the respective duties of the two positons, conflicts of interest may nevertheless arise from time to time.
-In the absence of a waiver from the Board of Ethics, the DCA must recuse herself from acting in her official capacity on any matter affecting the Village.
-She may not disclose or make unauthorized personal use of confidential County information; or communicate on behalf of the Village with any County board, agency, officer or employee, unless authorized to do so by the Board of Ethics.
+In the absence of a waiver from the Board of Ethics, the Program Coordinator must recuse himself from acting in his official capacity on any matter affecting a village or school district that he serves as an elected official.
+He may not disclose or make unauthorized personal use of confidential County information; or communicate on behalf of the village or school district that he serves with any